 Hyperglycemia and diabetic ketoacidosis (DKA), including fatal events, occurred in patients with and without pre-existing diabetes mellitus, treated with Padcev (see section 4.8).
 Hyperglycemia occurred more frequently in patients with pre-existing hyperglycemia or a high body mass index ( $\geq$ 30 kg/m2).
-Patients with baseline hemoglobin A1C (HbA1c) $\geq$ 8% were excluded from clinical studies.
+Patients with baseline hemoglobin A1C (HbA1c) $\geq$ 8% were excluded from clinical trials.
 Blood glucose levels should be monitored prior to dosing and periodically throughout the course of treatment as clinically indicated in patients with or at risk for diabetes mellitus or hyperglycemia.
 If blood glucose is elevated (>13.9 mmol/L; >250 mg/dL), Padcev should be withheld until blood glucose is $\leq$ 13.9 mmol/L ( $\leq$ 250 mg/dL) and treat as appropriate (see sections 4.2 and 5.1).

-Pneumonitis/ILD
+Pneumonitis/interstitial lung disease

-Severe, life-threatening or fatal pneumonitis/ILD have occurred in patients receiving Padcev.
-The incidence of pneumonitis/ILD, including severe events occurred at a higher rate when Padcev was given in combination with pembrolizumab compared to Padcev as monotherapy (see section 4.8).

-Monitor patients for signs and symptoms indicative of pneumonitis/ILD such as hypoxia, cough, dyspnea or interstitial infiltrates on radiologic exams.
-Withhold Padcev for Grade 2 pneumonitis/ILD and consider dose reduction.
-Permanently discontinue Padcev for Grade $\geq$ 3 pneumonitis/interstitial lung disease (see section 4.2).
+Severe, life-threatening or fatal pneumonitis/interstitial lung disease have occurred in patients receiving Padcev (see section 4.8).
+Monitor patients for signs and symptoms indicative of pneumonitis/interstitial lung disease such as hypoxia, cough, dyspnea or interstitial infiltrates on radiologic exams.
+Withhold Padcev for Grade 2 pneumonitis/interstitial lung disease and consider dose reduction.
+Permanently discontinue Padcev for Grade ≥3 pneumonitis/interstitial lung disease (see section 4.2).